Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 How Optimus Compares to Other Humanoid Robots

 While both aim for commercial deployment, they take different approaches.
-Figure AI's robot partners with OpenAI for AI capabilities, while Tesla develops everything in-house.
+Figure 03 partners with OpenAI for AI capabilities, while Tesla develops everything in-house.
 Optimus benefits from Tesla's manufacturing expertise and vertical integration, potentially giving it a cost advantage at scale.
+Figure has secured deployment agreements with BMW.

 vs. Boston Dynamics Atlas